microconfig/microconfig/README.md

 healthcheck.logSucessMarker=Started #{'${this@java.main}'.substring('${this@java.main}'.lastIndexOf('.') + 1).toUpperCase()} //using placeholder and Java String API
 sessionKey=#{T(java.util.Base64).getEncoder().encodeToString('Some value'.bytes)}; //using java import and Base64 API
 ```
-Insede EL you can write any Java code in one line.
+Inside EL you can write any Java code in one line.
 Of course you shouldn't overuse it to keep configuration readable.

 # Grouping different types of configuration
 ..todo write doc